9×19mm Parabellum: Swedish m/39

 During the Congo Crisis, the Swedish UN-contingent issued complaints about the performance of the m/39 cartridge (regular 9mm Parabellum) used.
 This resulted in a commission of the Swedish Army establishing in 1962 that a new round was needed for the Carl Gustav m/45.
 The resulting m/39B had a tombac-plated steel jacket surrounding the lead core.
-While the lands of the barrel can cut into the tombac, the steel jacket resists deformation, thus causes the gas pressure to rise higher than the previous soft-jacketed m/39, giving the 7.0 g bullet a Vo of 420 m/s and an impact energy of 600 joules.
+While the lands of the barrel can cut into the tombac, the steel jacket resists deformation, thus causing the gas pressure to rise higher than the previous soft-jacketed m/39, giving the 7.0 g bullet a Vo of 420 m/s and an impact energy of 600 joules.
 The mantle also acts like a penetrator when striking a target, going through up to 50 layers of kevlar, 7 cm of bricks, or 25 cm of wood, allowing the bullet to defeat body armor up to Type IIIA.

 +P variant

 Attempts to improve the cartridge's ballistics came in the early 1990s with the widespread availability of high-pressure loadings of the 9mm cartridge.
-Such overpressure cartridges are labeled "+P" (38,500 psi) or in the case of very high pressure loadings, "+P+" (42,000 psi).
-Velocity of these rounds is improved over standard loadings.
+Such overpressure cartridges are labeled "+P", with maximum average pressure of 265 MPa or in the case of very high-pressure loadings, "+P+", with a maximum average pressure of 290 MPa.
+The velocity of these rounds is improved over standard loadings.
 In addition, improvements in jacketed hollow-point bullet technology have produced bullet designs that are more likely to expand and less likely to fragment than earlier iterations, giving a 9mm bullet better terminal effectiveness.

-SESAMS

-SESAMS weapons or components are normally painted blue or marked to denote their inert status and avoid a potentially catastrophic mixup with live-fire weapons.
-This allows the armed forces to train with nearly identical equipment as used in real-life situations.